please call: +31 (0)50 367 71 97

 In the Netherlands, a lot of waste is recycled and therefore collected separately:

-Containers for glass, small chemical waste, clothing and paper/cardboard are located near most supermarkets.
+Containers for glass, clothing and paper/cardboard are located near most supermarkets.

 The municipality will have a collection station for all other waste.
 Some municipalities issue residents with a dump access pass, but in other towns, anyone can drive in, and sometimes, dropping off waste requires a fee.
 Refer to the websites under Milieudienst or Reinigingsdienst.